zzzprojects/learn-orm/tutorials/flee/expression-owner.md

 }
 ```

-As you can see that we decorated the above function with `[ExpressionOwnerMemberAccess(false)]`, so this function will never be accessible in an expression because the `false` setting on the attribute will override the setting in the `ExpressionOptions`.
+As you can see, we decorated the above function with `[ExpressionOwnerMemberAccess(false)]`, so this function will never be accessible in an expression because the `false` setting on the attribute will override the setting in the `ExpressionOptions`.